 Industrivärden's sustainability strategy forms the foundation of the Company's sustainability work both within the Company and within the framework of its active ownership.
-The sustainability strategy, which is described above, is defined in Industrivärden's Code of Conduct.
+The sustainability strategy, which is described on pages 81-82, is derived from Industrivärden's Code of Conduct.
 In addition, there are a number of guidelines and rules that apply for Industrivärden's approximately 15 employees.
-All guidelines and rules are updated at regular intervals, and Industrivärden's employees receive training in regulatory matters on a regular basis.
-See table on page 84.
+All guidelines and rules are updated at regular intervals, and Industrivärden's employees receive training in regulatory matters on a regular basis, see table on page 82.

-Handling suspected violations of the Code of Conduct Industrivarden has a routine that is set out in the Code of Conduct for handling suspected violations of the Code of Conduct.
+Handling suspected violations of the Code of Conduct Industrivärden has a routine that is set out in the Code of Conduct for handling suspected violations of the Code of Conduct.